odayibas/CS443/README.md

 __A1:__ Please do not consider that course as a "App development course".
 "Mobile App development" is not one of the learning outcome objectives.
 We will use "mobile applications" as the main theme for implementing a cloud computing solution.

 __Q2:__ Which cloud service provider (vendor) will be used during the course (tutorials and/or project)? <br/>
 __A2:__ Any tool/framework of a major vendor can be used (please refer to "catalog desc." part).
 Project deliverables (reports/presentation/demo/etc.) will include details about external services used (but it has no effect on grading).
-In terms of our learning objectives, we will be more into "how you use these services/tools in under which conditions".
+In terms of our learning objectives, we will be more into "how you use these services/tools under which conditions".

 __Q3:__ Do you consider to use spare hour of the course (Wed.
 16:40)? <br/>
 __A3:__ Not by default.
 Normally, we will not use the spare slot regularly but it will be used to make up any missed class hour.
 A notice mail will be sent to all registered students via STARS system in any such cases (as early as possible).